Channel Coding at Low Capacity: Fundamental Limits

+First, let us further clarify our description of coding over the AWGN channel.
+We consider $n$ uses of a real AWGN channel in which the input $X_i$ and the output $Y_i$ at each $i=1,\dots,n$ are related as $Y_i=X_i+Z_i$.
+Here, the noise term $\set{Z_i}_{i=1}^n$ is a memoryless, stationary Gaussian process with zero mean and unit variance.
+Given an $(M,p_e)$-code for $W^n$, where $W$ is the AWGN channel, a cost constraint on the codewords must be applied.
+The most commonly used cost is where $\eta$, with a slight abuse of notation, refers to SNR.
+Since characterization of the code depends on the SNR $\eta$, we denote an $(M,p_e)$-code and $M^*(n,p_e)$ by $(M,p_e,\eta)$-code and $M^*(n,p_e,\eta)$, respectively.

 Similar to BSC, the channel variations in low-capacity AWGN channels are best approximated by the central limit theorem.
 The following theorem is obtained by using the ideas in \cite[Theorem~73]{polyphd} with slight modifications.
-It turns out that coding bounds for AWGN in the low-capacity regime can be obtained as a limiting case of the-state-of-the-art bounds in the moderate-capacity regime.
+It turns out that coding bounds for AWGN in the low-capacity regime can be obtained as a limiting case of the state-of-the-art bounds in the moderate-capacity regime.
 The following theorem and corollary are resulted simply by repeating the same argument in a manner that remains valid for these limiting cases.
-This needs a tiny analysis refinemrnt which is done in the Appendix. \begin{theorem}[Non-Asymptotic Coding Bounds for Low-Capacity AWGN] Consider transmission over AWGN($\eta$) in low-capacity regime and let $\kappa = \frac n2 \log_2(1+\eta)$.
-Then,
+This needs a tiny refinement of the analysis which is done in the Appendix. \begin{theorem}[Finite-Length Coding Bounds for Low-Capacity AWGN] Consider transmission over AWGN($\eta$) in low-capacity regime and let $\kappa = \frac n2 \log_2(1+\eta)$.
+Then, where \end{theorem} \begin{proof} See Section~\ref{AWGN proofs1} in the Appendix. \end{proof} The same considerations about $\mathcal{O}(\cdot)$ notation, as discussed earlier, should be taken into account here.
+Also note that as for BEC and BSC, the optimal blocklength for the AWGN channel can be expressed in terms of other parameters in the low-capacity regime which is stated in the following corollary. \begin{corollary} Consider transmission of $k$ information bits over a low-capacity AWGN($\eta$).
+Then, the optimal blocklength $n^*$ for such transmission is